Leave your contact details and Get 3 Live Classes for Free

 Does a 1280 Open the Door to Selective Colleges?

-That said, some competitive programs may still consider you, especially if you’ve:
+But, some competitive programs may still consider you, especially if you’ve:

-• Maintained a strong upward GPA trend
+• Had a strong GPA trend

 • Shown leadership or community impact